knetikmedia/knetikcloud-csharp-net20-client/docs/TemplatesPropertiesApi.md

 <a name="gettemplatepropertytype"></a>
 # **GetTemplatePropertyType**
-> ModelPropertyFieldListResource GetTemplatePropertyType (string type)
+> PropertyFieldListResource GetTemplatePropertyType (string type)

 Get details for a template property type